 - Ensure preparedness.

-- Every physician should become familiar with National Institute of Child Health and Human Development (NICHD) nomenclature and participate in regular fetal monitoring learning activities with the nursing staff.
-This includes the identification of patterns that are predictive of metabolic acidemia associated with the loss of moderate variability and absence of accelerations.
+- Obtain physician credentialing in electronic fetal monitoring (EFM) as recommended by ACOG.
+Every physician should be trained in National Institute of Child Health and Human Development (NICHD) nomenclature and participate in regular fetal monitoring learning activities with the nursing staff.
+This includes identifying patterns that are predictive of metabolic acidemia associated with the loss of moderate variability and absence of accelerations.
+Many organizations are requiring this credentialing as a condition for obtaining obstetrical privileges.

 - Establish the technology to view monitor tracings when the physician is out of the hospital.

-- Conduct drills/simulation training in the performance of emergency cesarean delivery in less than 30 minutes, if needed.
+- Conduct drills/simulation training in performing emergency cesarean delivery.

-- Establish a system of anesthesia coverage, backup surgical assistant availability, and operating team and room readiness for performance of rapid cesarean delivery in less than 30 minutes.
+- Establish a system of anesthesia coverage, backup surgical assistant availability, and operating team and room readiness for performance of rapid cesarean delivery.

 - Consider the value of having in-house physicians as a safety net for obstetrical emergencies.

-- Hold CME programs for the entire staff with up-to-date information about safety and the technical skills of operative vaginal delivery.
+- Hold CME programs for the entire staff with up-to-date information about safety measures and the technical skills of OVD.

 - Communicate in real time.

-- Have the ability to view the tracing (by computer, fax, or other technology) if a nurse calls with a concern about the tracing.
+- View the tracing (through Internet access) if a nurse calls with a concern about the tracing.

-- Engage in dialogue about the tracing, and assign a category and care plan that both the physician and the nurse agree upon.
+- Engage in dialogue about the tracing using NICHD terminology, and assign a category and care plan that both the physician and the nurse agree upon.
 Pay attention to the presence of moderate variability and accelerations when assigning Category II or III.

 - Ask the nurse if he or she wants the physician to see the patient.
 If the answer is yes, the physician should go to the hospital without delay.
 If the answer is no, the physician should ask, “Are you sure?”

-- Develop an effective chain-of-command policy that will be readily activated if conflicts cannot be resolved by conventional means.
+- Invoke the chain-of-command policy if conflicts cannot be resolved by conventional means.

 - Avoid second-stage traps.

-- When the patient is in the second stage, do not regard tracings that would be of concern in the first stage of labor as normal for the second stage.
+- Do not regard tracings that would be of concern in the first stage of labor as normal for the second stage.
 This applies especially to recurrent variable decelerations.

-- Implement a vacuum bundle as advocated by the Institute for Healthcare Improvement (IHI)1 with modifications:
+- Implement a vacuum bundle as advocated by the Institute for Healthcare Improvement (IHI)3, with modifications offered below:

 - Consider alternative labor strategies.